DeCavalcante crime family: Early Elizabeth family

-Simone DeCavalcante
+Sam DeCavalcante

-The official criminal organization began with Simone DeCavalcante, known as "Sam the Plumber" and "The Count".
+The official criminal organization began with Sam DeCavalcante, known as "Sam the Plumber" and "The Count".
 He was born in 1912 and was involved in illegal gambling, murder, and racketeering for most of his life.
-He died of a heart attack in 1997 at age 84.
 He rose to power in 1964, and he was incarcerated in 1969.
 He doubled the number of made men within his family during the 1960s.
+He died of a heart attack in 1997 at age 84.

-He owned Kenilworth Heating and Air Conditioning in Kenilworth, New Jersey as a legal front and source of taxable income, for which he gained the nickname "Sam the Plumber".
+DeCavalcante owned Kenilworth Heating and Air Conditioning in Kenilworth, New Jersey as a legal front and source of taxable income, for which he gained the nickname "Sam the Plumber".
 He also claimed to be of Italian royal lineage, earning him the nickname "The Count".
-He gained much respect because he held a place on the infamous Commission, a governing body for the American Mafia which included the Five Families of New York, as well as mobsters from Chicago, Los Angeles, and Florida.

 DeCavalcante and 54 associates were charged and tried in 1969.
 He pleaded guilty to operating a gambling racket turning over $20 million a year, and was sentenced to five years in federal prison.
 At the same time, a New York State report indicated that his family, as well as another Mafia family, controlled 90 percent of the pornography stores in New York City.
 In the early 1980s, DeCavalcante retired to Florida, leaving capo Giovanni Riggi as acting boss of the family.
 He largely stayed out of Mafia business, although the FBI believed that he was still advising the family into the early 1990s.